argoproj/argo-cd/docs/operator-manual/user-management/keycloak.md

 Also you can set __Home URL__ to _/applications_ path and __Valid Post logout redirect URIs__ to "https://{hostname}/applications".

 The Valid Redirect URIs should be set to:
-- http://localhost:8085/auth/callback (needed for argo-cd cli)
+- http://localhost:8085/auth/callback (needed for argo-cd cli, depends on value from [--sso-port](../../user-guide/commands/argocd_login.md))
 - https://{hostname}/auth/callback
 - https://{hostname}/pkce/verify